npazymino/twitter_and_n8n/README.md

-Music and n8n
+Twitter and n8n
-My n8n automations for sharing, organizing and enjoying music.
+My n8n automations for managing your Twitter account.

 Apache 2.0 License LinkedIn

-Music and N8N Automation Flows
+Twitter and N8N Automation Flows
-This set of N8N flows will let you share, organize and enjoy your music.
+This set of N8N flows will let you manage your Twitter account.
 Table of Contents
 About The Project
-The project consists of a set of flows that will let you organize, share and enjoy your music.
+The project consists of a set of flows that will let you manage your Twitter account.
 The flows were created in n8n, an open source automation tool.

 (back to top)